jrburke/modus/README.md

         export var name = 'b';
     }

-This shold be possible, just need to work out the AST transforms. `module {}` scope will be treated the same as `function () {}` scope.
+This should be possible, just need to work out the AST transforms. `module {}` scope will be treated the same as `function () {}` scope.

 ## TODO